theman-oj10/CareerSync/docs/UserGuide.md

 <div style="margin-top: 20px;"></div>

 #### Deleting an internship: `delete`
-Let's you delete an internship entry from CareerSync.
+Lets you delete an internship entry from CareerSync.

 Format: `delete INDEX`